 - Level 1 programming is designed for beginner to intermediate CrossFit athletes.
-Typically, these athletes have less than one year of experience in CrossFit and no weightlifting background.
+Typically, these athletes have less than 6 months to a year of experience in CrossFit and no weightlifting background.

 - Level 2 programming is designed for CrossFit athletes who have above average strength numbers in all major lifts, a medium to high level of conditioning, and competency in all gymnastic movements.

 - Level 3 programming is for CrossFit Regionals and CrossFit Games competitors.
 It is individualized, increased volume programming constructed to an individual’s own Games training schedules, deficiencies, and specific needs.

 For more information and to see where you fit, consult with [email protected]How the Level 2 Programming Works:

 Max Effort Lifts (ME): lifting a maximal load against a maximal resistance.